jlapeyre/mixima/applications/qinf_griffiths/README.md

 ### Qinf

-Quantum information program by Robert Griffiths.
-See [./LICENSE](LICENSE)
+This is a port of a quantum information program by Robert Griffiths (See [./LICENSE](LICENSE)) from Mathematica to Maxima.
+Robert Griffiths is not involved in the Maxima port.
+If you have questions, please please [file an issue](https://github.com/jlapeyre/mixima/issues).

 The original distribution with documentation is available at http://quantum.phys.cmu.edu/QPM/index.html.